galunecandrey/ai-challenge/README.md

 Goal:
 Run the same query across three different Hugging Face models (top, mid, and bottom of the popularity list) to compare:

-Response quality
+- Response quality

-Response time
+- Response time

-Token count and cost (if applicable)
+- Token count and cost (if applicable)

 Prompt Used:

-“Explain the Internet in caveman style.”
+“Explain the internet as if you were talking to a caveman.”

 Models Tested: